Murugo/VLR.Fixes/README.md

 ![Lip animation fix before-and-after](img/LipAnimFix.png "Clover is finally allowed to have other emotions.")

-* *Lip Animation Fix*: Fixes a bug where characters will maintain their default (neutral) mouth pose after talking, regardless of the body pose being used.
+* *Lip Animation Fix*: Fixes a bug where characters will maintain their default (neutral) mouth pose after talking.
 Also known as the infamous Clover smiling bug.
-  * Note that this fix will have a noticeable impact on *all* characters.

 ## Installation